 3. Develop a simple plan of action to begin to create change in your local community

 Larissa Demel worked in AIESEC as global responsible for youth implementation of SDGs.
 She is currently the Special Olympics’ manager of youth engagement for Latin America, responsible for the outreach and engagement of the 154 million youth in Latin America.
 She has published papers on social innovation through youth action on the SDGs which is being used by over 50,000 young people in 126 countries.
 She has also created a SDG social project framework for young people, and has been a contributor to the Young Person’s Guide to Saving the World.

 Nanocourse Contact Information:

 Nanocourses are completely on-demand for your convenience.
-If you have questions or require additional assistance, you may click the “Support” button on the lower, right-hand side of the screen, and submit your question.
+If you have questions or require additional assistance, click the “Chat” button down on the left-hand side of the screen, and submit your question.
 Our help desk will respond as soon as possible.
 Single nanocourses do not qualify for academic credit.
 However, enrolled students can add twelve nanocourses together, purchase a Nanocourse Credit Conversion option, pay the difference between the cost of the nanocourses and a regular trimester course at their degree level and submit a Final Creative Assignment for grading.
 Please contact our registrar for more information – registrar @ ubiquityuniversity.org. (sorry, direct link not provided due to spam bots).